carolxgl/TreeLibrary/ginkgobiloba.md

 **Conservation:** [Endangered (IUCN, last assessed 1998)](https://www.iucnredlist.org/species/32353/9700472)

-The _Gikgo_ has been on earth since the time of dinosaurs.
-It is known as a lonely living fossil, as it is one of the oldest tree living species (350 million years) with all the species from the same genera are extinct.
+The _Ginkgo_ has been on earth since the time of dinosaurs.
+It is known as the lonely living fossil, as it is one of the oldest tree living species (350 million years) with all the species from the same genera extinct.
 It has very disticntive rounded shaped leaves that change from green to a beautiful color yellow in autumm.

 __USES:__